Dealing with the Monkey King: Meditation Techniques for People With Unsettled Monkey Minds

 Pronounced “Ohm mah nee pad me hum”

 If you can’t just absorb yourself mindfully in the focal point, try visualizing.
-Stare at the candle, painting or apple for a few minutes, settling, observing every detail, every minute texture and shading.
+Stare at the candle, painting, or apple for a few minutes, settling, observing every detail, every minute texture and shading.
 Then close your eyes and continue to see it.
 Open, refresh.
 Close, visualize.
 Don’t try too hard.
-Concentration and over-trying makes it harder.
+Concentration and over-trying make it harder.

 10 Benefits of meditation